Dr. Bill Vicars: Workshops

 Does the website have story videos?
 Classifier stories?

 _______________ (Name blanked to respect the person's privacy plus minor edits)

-So, if your local college can come up with the funds for airfare, hotel, car rental, and a per diem (food), I'd be happy to come out and do a one-day workshop.
-(Morning & and afternoon.)
-The workshops I can give will generally center around:
+If your local college can come up with the funds for airfare, hotel, car rental, and a per diem, I'd be happy to come out and do a one-day workshop for $_____.

 ASL Pedagogy (the teaching of ASL, games, activities, course design, program design, and the use of Lifeprint in the classroom.)

 Plus I'm quite good at answering "Dear Dr. Bill" type questions by other ASL instructors faced with sticky, tough, or thorny situations in the classroom since I've spent so much time in front of audiences of many types and sizes.
 This makes for some fun/lively Q and A sessions at workshops.

 Each day that goes by I add more and more videos to the website.
 Most of them are just "vocabulary" at this point, but I will be adding more "stories" including examples of classifier usage.
 It takes quite a bit of time to deal with the technology, but I plug away at it and LP becomes better as the semesters go by.Cordially,